tobybear/ZillaLib/Emscripten/README.md

 # Setup
 There are two ways of installing Emscripten.
 Either installing it with the official installer and guide, which will place a bunch of configuration, temporary build and cache files into your system user directory.
-Or by installing just the necessary parts required for building ZillaLib (or other projects using a similar independent build script) and by keeping the configuration and caches inside the actual build folder.
+Or by installing just the necessary parts required for building ZillaLib (or other projects using a similar independent build script) and by keeping the configuration and caches inside the actual build directory.

 ## The official installer
 This is recommended if you plan on using Emscripten for other things besides ZillaLib related projects.